-The concept of decision process is due to Simon ([89]).
+The concept of decision process is essentially due to Simon [92].
 It mainly concerns the cognitive activities of an individual (hereafter identified as "decision maker") facing a question for which no automatic reply pattern is available.
-Most of the literature around this concept is based on the hypothesis that such cognitive activities are scientifically observable (either empirically or in experimental settings) and that "patterns" of "decision behaviour" can be established (see [40], [62], [61], [95], [37], [102], [90], [91]).
+Most of the literature around this concept is based on the hypothesis that such cognitive activities are scientifically observable (either empirically or in experimental settings) and that "patterns" of "decision behaviour" can be established (see [42], [65], [64], [98], [40], [105], [93], [94]).
 The use of this concept in decision theory introduced two major innovations:

-- rationality is expected to be referred to the process and not to the final decision; coherence is expected along the process, but such a coherence is not necessarily economically rational;
+- rationality is expected to refer to the process and not to the final decision; coherence is expected along the process, but such a coherence is not necessarily economically rational;

-- rationality is bounded in time, space and the cognitive capacity of the decision maker, therefore is subjectively defined and only locally valid.
+- rationality is bounded in time, space and the cognitive capacity of the decision maker, therefore it is subjectively defined and only locally valid.

 Later on, the concept of decision process has been associated to organisational studies and more precisely to the study of how organisations and other collective bodies face decision situations.
-Although the first idea was a simple extension of the model suggested by Simon (intelligence. design and choice) to an organisational level, it soon appear appear that such an approach could not account for the complexity of organisational decision making (see [60], [70], [71], [73], [72], [56], [38], [9], [20], [75]).
+Although the first idea was a simple extension of the model suggested by Simon (intelligence, design and choice) to an organisational level, it soon appeared that such an approach could not account for the complexity of organisational decision making (see [63], [73], [74], [76], [75], [59], [58], [9], [23], [78]).

-The observation of organisational decision processes lead to at least the following remarks: - multiple rationalities coexist within organisational decision processes that can be associated to different individuals and/or organisations;
+The observation of organisational decision processes leads to at least the following remarks:

+- multiple rationalities coexist within organisational decision processes that can be associated to different individuals and/or organisations;

-- such different rationalities rarely aggregate to a unique rationality characterising a process; an organised collection (a system) of rational individuals does not constitute a rational entity.
+- such different rationalities rarely aggregate to a unique rationality characterising a process; an organised collection (a system) of rational individuals does not necessarily constitutes a rational entity.